 About BEO Bancorp

-BEO Bancorp is the holding company for Bank of Eastern Oregon, which operates 14 branches and 6 loan production offices in twelve eastern Oregon and 2 eastern Washington counties.
-Branches are located in Arlington, Ione, Heppner, Condon, Irrigon, Boardman, Burns, John Day, Prairie City, Fossil, Moro, Enterprise, Athena, OR, and Pasco, WA; loan production offices are located in Ontario, Pendleton, Island City, Lakeview, Madras, OR and Pomeroy, WA.
-Bank of Eastern Oregon also operates a mortgage division, and operates the Pasco branch and Pomeroy office under the name of Bank of Eastern Washington.
+BEO Bancorp is the holding company for Bank of Eastern Oregon, which operates 20 branches and four loan production offices in 12 eastern Oregon and five eastern Washington counties.
+Branches are located in Arlington, Ione, Heppner, Condon, Irrigon, Boardman, Burns, John Day, Prairie City, Fossil, Moro, Enterprise, Athena, Hermiston, and La Grande, OR and Colfax, Pomeroy, LaCrosse, Dayton, and Pasco, WA; loan production offices are located in Ontario, Pendleton and Madras, OR and Pomeroy, WA.
+Bank of Eastern Oregon also operates a mortgage division, and operates the Pasco, Pomeroy, Colfax, Dayton, and LaCrosse branches and Pomeroy loan office under the name of Bank of Eastern Washington.
 The bank’s website is www.beobank.com